dbasrai/dbasrai.github.io/two/anxiety.md

 I've never been to a real-life, in-person therapist before but I have been dabbling around with online gambling.

+No, I have been trying to use those online therapy services one free trial at a time.
+I have this weird thing where every time they ask me a personal question I slam my laptop shut.
+Which makes me feel better.So its working.

+There's just so much maintainance in my life rihgt now.

 I have nothing against going to therapy, I think it's healthy and my insurance.... (misdirect?).

 It's just that I feel like I have so many appoointments already in my life.
 I need to make dentist appointments, car appoinments, physical therapy for my bum shoulder... it's just like I need two root canals before a therapist.